 One of the reasons I was so interested in Wellesley was because I heard about the great student professor bonds.
 When I visited I sat in on a class and got to see this dynamic and knew it was right for me!
 This year I realized how great that dynamic is when one of my professors took our class out to dinner.
 We got to try some delicious new food and have interesting conversations!
 It made me realize how special Wellesley is especially since many students have this experience as well.

 Narayani Gupta '15, Economics, Jaipur, India

 The reasons I chose to come to Wellesley and why I would never leave are innumerable.
 I love how at Wellesley students are treated like daughters.
 There are small classes and professors are very approachable.
 The campus is beautiful and we have our own lake.
 As for a women's college, the whole environment is very comfortable.
 You can walk around in sweatpants and talk about almost anything and people won't judge you.
 Everyone at Wellesley is special and there is no cut-throat competition.

 I choose Wellesley because of the women I met on and off campus who continue to inspire and awe me.
 When I came for Fall Open Campus, I was overjoyed over the conversations, lessons, and new friends I was able to have.
 That was over one weekend!
 I knew Wellesley was a place I could truly call home.
 Being a part of the Wellesley Choir is an experience that has shaped my musical and social life.
 I’ve gotten the chance to learn Portuguese, Russian, and Latin, as well as make and eat the best blondies I have ever had, all while singing along to Cinderella, the musical, with amazing singers.

-And a few more comments from students from the Class of 2012.
+See "Why" Archive for comments from students from the Classes of 2012-2014.